acristofari/asa-bcp/c++/README.md

     * `README.md`,
     * `syntax.txt`.

-2. See the file `syntax.txt` to know how to call ASA-BCP, change algorithm parameters and get output values.
+2. See the file `usage.txt` to know how to call ASA-BCP in C++, change algorithm parameters and get output values.

 3. See the files `main.cpp` and `problem.cpp` for an example.
-To run the example, first create the executable file by compiling `asa_bcp.cpp`, `main.cpp` and `problem.cpp`, and then run the executable file.
+   To run the example, first create the executable file by compiling `asa_bcp.cpp`, `main.cpp` and `problem.cpp`, then run the executable file.
    The solution found by the algorithm will be reported in the file `opt_sol.txt` and the final statistics will be reported in the file `statistics.txt`.